iqb-berlin/iqb-components/README.md

 #### Minimum Requirements

 * node v8
-* chrome (tests are set up for for testing with chrome but could be done with firefox as well)
+* chrome (tests are set up for testing with Chrome but could be done with firefox as well)

 ### How to include a new component